SirMallard/Iris/docs/about/widgets.md

 the `Update` function can retrieve arguments from `thisWidget.arguments`, such as `thisWidget.arguments.Text`

 ### GenerateState
 GenerateState is called when the widget is first Instantiated, It should generate any state objects which weren't passed as a state by the user.
-For Instance, in `Iris.Checkbox`:
+For instance, in `Iris.Checkbox`:
 ```lua
 GenerateState = function(thisWidget)
     if thisWidget.state.isChecked == nil then